daneroo/socket-io-cluster/README.md

 * Node application / React.js UI (~ 100 loc each)
   * 10 node processes - all communicating with each other through websockets
   * (this simulates the grid plugin system)
-  * the server also communicates to ou React dashboard over websockets
+  * the server also communicates to our React dashboard over websockets
 * This application was packaged into a docker container image
 * The container is pushed to a private docker image repository
 * A docker capable instance was provisioned on AWS (new virtual machine)